List of Donkey Kong characters: Donkey Kong

-The original Donkey Kong is a large and angry gorilla, which Miyamoto said was "nothing too evil or repulsive", and Mario's pet.
-Miyamoto has also named "Beauty and the Beast" and King Kong as influences for the character.
+The original Donkey Kong is a large, brown, angry gorilla, which Shigeru Miyamoto said was "nothing too evil or repulsive", and he's Mario's pet.
+Miyamoto has named "Beauty and the Beast" and King Kong as influences for the character.
 The name was derived by Miyamoto from "stubborn ape": Miyamoto used "donkey" to convey "stubborn" in English, while "Kong" was simply to imply him being a "large ape".